-Implementing chatbots isn’t just a way to improve customer service; it’s a cost-cutting mechanism for any business with a customer service operation.
+Implementing chatbots isn’t just a way to improve customer experience and service; it’s a cost-cutting mechanism for any business with a customer service operation.
 AI assistants have saved businesses up to 30% of the budget set aside for servicing customer requests.
 That is a paradigm shift for a technology that has only been seriously implemented for half a decade.

 For those employees who respond to customer questions, their jobs are becoming more dynamic.
 Instead of answering repetitive FAQs, they leave robotic responses to the robots while serving as their organizations’ authentic face.
 IBM found that chatbots could eliminate 80% of these tedious lines of inquiry.
 The chatbot market has many players eager to fill this crucial gap for businesses.
 Voicify offers a complete suite of tools for the chatbot process, from bot creation to user analysis.
 AI created with Voicify provides automated services for the major communication platforms.
 Facebook Messenger, Slack, Twitter, and Skype are just a few of the sites we can build bots around.